Kentville: Acadian settlement

 The area was first settled by Acadians, who built many dykes along the river to keep the high Bay of Fundy tides out of their farmland.
 These dykes created the ideal fertile soil that the Annapolis Valley is known for.
 The Acadians were expelled from the area in the Bay of Fundy Campaign (1755) by the British authorities because they would not swear allegiance to the British king.
 The area was then settled by New England Planters.
 Settlement was expedited by the United Empire Loyalists during the American Revolution.

 English settlement

 The town was originally known as Horton's Corner, but was named Kentville in 1826 after Prince Edward Augustus, Duke of Kent (son of King George III and father of Queen Victoria), who resided in Nova Scotia from 1794 to 1800.
 The village was at first relatively small and dwarfed by larger valley towns with better harbours such as Canning and Wolfville.
 The crossroads location did attract early shopkeepers and several stagecoach inns.
 Small schooners were able to land cargos in the "Klondyke" neighhourhood by the Cornwallis River which marked the height of navigation.
 Kentville developed a reputation for rowdy drinking and horse races in the early 19th century, earning the nickname "The Devil's Half Acre."
-Celebrated local musician, Chase Ross, later released an album entitled "Devil's Half Acre" to critical acclaim in the early years of the new millennium.